green-fox-academy/governance/readme.md

 ### Junior Education Circle (Tojás)

 Purpose:
- - Partner companies are hiring attendees
+ - Partner companies would hire participants according to market standard

 Accountabilities:
 - Reporting weekly about the development of the underperfoming students compared to the average